michal-kopczynski/FlatBuffersParser/README.md

           -h, --help      Print help and exit.

-* Connect to parser's socket on selected port.
+* Connect to parser on selected port using WebSocket.

-* Send binary data to parser using socket.
+* Send binary data to parser in a WebSocket message.
 Receive response with parsed data.

 Build
 -----